Montana Labor Laws Guide

 COBRA laws

-Upon termination, or while going through some other major life event — an employee may be eligible for continued health insurance.
+Upon termination or while going through some other major life event — an employee may be eligible for continued health insurance.

-The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) allows the continuation of health insurance for up to 36 months, priced most often at 102% of the original cost.
+The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) allows the continuation of health insurance for up to 36 months.

 Some of the types of events that could qualify an employee or their dependents for continued health insurance include the following: